 Our five-year program, which participates in the National Residency Matching Program, has a total of 30 residents—who spend a majority of their time at NewYork-Presbyterian/Columbia University Irving Medical Center in northern Manhattan.
 In addition, our residents have the privilege of training at the premier trauma center in the country, the R. Adams Cowley Shock Trauma Center at the University of Maryland.
 The department also supports all PGY-5 residents’ participation in an international orthopedics rotation of their choosing.

 Along with extensive clinical experience, all of our residents participate in a wide variety of research, including a dedicated two-month research rotation.
 In addition to the extensive clinical research conducted by each of our specialty services, the department is engaged in groundbreaking basic science research through the Carroll Laboratories for Orthopedic Surgery, which was established to develop breakthrough therapies in patient diagnosis, treatment, and outcomes.
-Steve Thomopoulos, PhD, is the Director of the Laboratory and each year we match a 6-year track resident who will complete a year of research in the laboratory and then begin their clinical training the following year.
-Every year, residents are given the opportunity to present their research at national meetings.
+Steve Thomopoulos, PhD, is the Director of the Laboratory.
+He also serves as the primary mentor for a 6-year track resident who will complete a year of clinical, translational, and/or basic research prior to the start of their clinical training the following year.

 We invite you to learn more about our outstanding training program and thank you for your interest in Columbia Orthopedics.